 At Oakland's McClymonds High School, Oakland Unified School District board member Greg Hodge and others touted $478,000 Lee helped secure for the McClymonds Youth Center; Port of Oakland executive director Omar Benjamin lauded the lawmaker for helping to dig up more than $49.5 million for harbor-dredging projects; and Peralta Community College District Chancellor Elihu Harris praised almost $287,000 Lee helped get to relocate the district's nursing school to Alameda County's Highland Hospital and $94,000 more for Meritt College's Center for Public Safety.

-Elsewhere in Oakland, Lee also helped reel in millions more for causes including the
+Elsewhere in Oakland, Lee also helped reel in millions more for causes including the Chabot Space & Science Center; violence prevention programs; records integration at Children's Hospital Oakland and Allen Temple Baptist Church's efforts to help ex-cons find and keep jobs.

 Outside Berkeley's Martin Luther King Jr. Middle School, Mayor Tom Bates and other local officials, a crowd of giggling kids, and well-known chef Alice Waters thanked Lee for bringing home almost $239,000 worth of bacon for the Chez Panisse Foundation's School Lunch Initiative upgrading not only Berkeley students' nutrition, but their whole relationship with food.
 "It'samazing to have federal dollars for this project," Waters said, standing amid the dinosaur kale, romesco cauliflower and other delectable crops growing in the school's "edible schoolyard."